About the School

 The faculty and staff of the School of Communication Sciences and Disorders at the University of Central Florida are dedicated to empower our students to achieve their greatest potential as clinicians, scientists, scholars, and professionals.
 By providing the foundations of our discipline and through the use of innovative technology, we enable our graduates to be leaders who positively impact individuals and their communities.

 The School of Communication Sciences and Disorders has two locations: the UCF Orlando campus and the UCF Communication Disorders Clinic.
-On the UCF Orlando campus, we are located in Health and Public Affairs building II (HPA II), Suite 101.
+On the UCF Orlando campus, we are located in Health Sciences building II (HS II), Suite 101.
 The UCF Communication Disorders Clinic is located in the Central Florida Research Park in the Innovative Center off of Progress Drive.